iamanrajput/Data-Structure-and-Algorithms/README.md

 ## Acknowledgments

 - Special thanks to all the contributors!
-- Inspired by various online resources and coding platforms.
+- Inspired by various online resources and coding platforms..